• Skip to primary navigation

 • Balance the spices: This curry has a rich masala, but balance is important.
 Don't add too much of any one spice.
 Taste and adjust the spices so the gravy stays flavourful without becoming too spicy or overpowering.

-• Let the curry simmer gently: Once you add the fried chicken back to the gravy, let it simmer for a few minutes.
+• Let the Changezi curry simmer gently: Once you add the fried chicken back to the gravy, let it simmer for a few minutes.
 Slow cooking helps the gravy thicken and develop that rich, grainy finish.

 What to serve with chicken changezi?